Exclusive Vlog Part 1: Developing future skills and mainstreaming innovation

 For many companies, it is not a goal to completely change a business model, but more so to upskill and modify its current offerings and services.
 Ultimately, that means building scalable solutions and supporting the new demand in skillsets to embrace those solutions.

-A thought-provoking and challenging discussion will always branch off to include other much-needed insights and that is exactly what this conversation provided with Douglas Morrison.
-What changes need to be made to embrace innovation, sustainably and effectively?
+A thought-provoking and challenging discussion will always branch off to include other insights and that is exactly what this conversation provided with Douglas Morrison.
+Part 2 and Part 3 will be released over the next few weeks and each will build a better understanding from a professionals perspective of what changes need to be made to embrace innovation, sustainably and effectively.

 Latest blog postsSee all blog posts

 Why Process Excellence is key for a successful ERP Implementation

 I have been reflecting on my experiences working on ERP implementation/upgrade programmes whilst also listening and hearing to what others have to say.
 I think back to these projects and notice everyone was working hectically towards the programme ‘Go – Live’ and were under the impression that once they achieved this Go - Live then we have successfully implemented a new ERP System and our job is complete.
 I think many people can agree with me that a Go – Live date is just the start of the journey.
 We have got to think about the people, culture, education, efficiency in processes and where can we reduce ‘waste’.